trentm/node-bunyan/README.md

 A serializer function is passed unprotected objects that are passed to the `log.info`, `log.debug`, etc. call.
-This means a poorly written serializer function can case side-effects.
+This means a poorly written serializer function can cause side-effects.
 Logging shouldn't do that.
 Here are a few rules and best practices for serializer functions:

 - A serializer function *should never throw*.
 The bunyan library *does*